If you’re in a hurry, here’s the short answer:

 Method 2: Map Function + list()

 map() function as it’s less readable (and less efficient) than the list comprehension version (method 1 in this tutorial).
-You can read about a detailed discussion on how exactly he argued on my blog article.
+Feel free to read a detailed discussion on how exactly he argued in my blog article.

-So, without further ado, here’s how you can convert a list of tuples into a list ot lists using the
+So, without further ado, here’s how you can convert a list of tuples into a list of lists using the

 tuples = [(1,), (2, 3, 4), (5, 6, 7, 8)] lists = list(map(list, tuples)) print(lists) # [, [2, 3, 4], [5, 6, 7, 8]]

 map() function is the